-Fulfilment services like NP Fulfilment and the new Amazon service are changing the way retailers approach stock and inventory.
+Fulfillment services like NP Fulfillment and the new Amazon service are changing the way retailers approach stock and inventory.
 It allows even micro businesses to operate on an international scale, with less staff and clearer fixed costs.

 Conversion Optimisation is now as critical as Search Engine Optimisation.
 And, with the enormous amounts of data we collect from prospects and customers, we can offer a more personalised service that more accurately targets customer needs.
 AI (Artificial Intelligence) is going to bring it to a whole new level in coming years, but we’ll save that conversation for another day.